 1. Max out your retirement savings right away

-For many people, talk of life insurance can be a tad bit morbid and when I was one of those people who thought having life insurance was similar to planning your own funeral.
+For many people, talk of life insurance can be a tad bit morbid.
+Plus, I used to be one of those people who thought to have life insurance was similar to planning your own funeral.

 3. Learn about investing and invest sooner

-Once I had saved that first $100,000 of mine (which I mentioned above), over $50,000 of it was money that I kept in a savings account that earned me a pitiful amount of interest.
+Once I had saved that first $100,000 of mine, over $50,000 of it was money that I kept in a savings account that earned me a pitiful amount of interest.

-Once I had accumulated a good amount of savings in the bank, I got a bit comfortable with the fact that I had money in the bank and as a result I relaxed my aggressive savings and started to splurge more on myself and my way of splurging was buying very beautiful yet very expensive handbags (Read the full story here).
+Once I had accumulated a good amount of savings, I got a bit comfortable with the fact that I had money in the bank.
+As a result, I relaxed my aggressive savings and started to splurge more on myself and my way of splurging was buying very beautiful yet very expensive handbags.